 Old Mission Peninsula

-Old Mission Peninsula is home to Brys Estate, nine other wineries, six restaurants, a lighthouse, gourmet markets, and spectacular vineyards, orchards, beaches and vistas.
+Old Mission Peninsula is home to Brys Estate, ten other wineries, six restaurants, a lighthouse, gourmet markets, and spectacular vineyards, orchards, beaches and vistas.

 The peninsula extends northward from Traverse City into the crystal clear waters of the Grand Traverse Bay of Lake Michigan, ending at the lighthouse at Old Mission Point.
 The Peninsula is 19 miles long and 3 miles wide at its widest point.